Home Compare AFRM vs OKTA

 Growth

-Both profiles are strong on growth, but Affirm Holdings, Inc. leads clearly.
+Both rank well on growth, but Affirm Holdings, Inc. still holds a clear edge.

 Growth — Dominant Gap